XgTu/2DASL/README.md

   Usage: Download the "visualize.rar" package at： https://pan.baidu.com/s/1M0sg3eqrtzxxMJqmAzczRw using the password: "h26t".
          Putting the package under the folder "3D_results_plot", extracting it and then run the "test_good_byXgtu.m*" scripts.

+ # Citation
+  If you find our code is useful for your research, pls cite our work:

+@article{tu2019joint,
+  title={Joint 3D Face Reconstruction and Dense Face Alignment from A Single Image with 2D-Assisted Self-Supervised Learning}, author={Tu, Xiaoguang and Zhao, Jian and Jiang, Zihang and Luo, Yao and Xie, Mei and Zhao, Yang and He, Linxiao and Ma, Zheng and Feng, Jiashi}, journal={arXiv preprint arXiv:1903.09359}, year={2019}
+}